Torino

 How to Pronounce Torino

 Our model has identified 7 different pronunciations for the name Torino.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 45.7% confident that Torino is pronounced as taw-REE-noh.
-The next most likely pronunciation is TAW-ree-noh, at 19.6% confidence.
+Our model is 45.7% confident that Torino is pronounced as taw-REE-noh, which has 3 syllables.
+The next most likely pronunciation is TAW-ree-noh, at 19.6% confidence, with 3 syllables.

 taw-REE-noh (3 syllables)